-Synnova: working with innate potential
+working with consciousness or innate potential

-There are many methods for this, for example through participatory dialogue, through observing emergence, through accessing interior knowing, inside us as well as transcendent of our organism.
-The process of ontological learning, learning about being, happens in time as well as in space.
+There are many methods for this in organisations as well, for example through participatory dialogue, through (collectively) observing emergence, through accessing interior knowing, inside us as well as transcendent of our organism.
+These processes of ontological learning, learning about being, happens in time as well as in space.
 Aside from dialogue we work with different approaches to access this new, emergent knowing, for example with constellation approaches as well as through aesthetic experiences, which can be found in our creation and perception of art.